MuckRock/muckrock/README.md

 2. Enter the directory - `cd muckrock`
 3. Run the dotenv initialization script - `python initialize_dotenvs.py`
 This will create files with the environment variables needed to run the development environment.
+4. Set an environment variable that directs `docker-compose` to use the `local.yml` file - `export COMPOSE_FILE=local.yml`
-4. Set up the javascript run `inv npm "install"` and `inv npm "run build"`
+5. Set up the javascript run `inv npm "install"` and `inv npm "run build"`
-5. Start the docker images - `inv up`
+6. Start the docker images - `inv up`
 This will build and start all of the docker images using docker-compose.
-The invoke tasks specify the `local.yml` configuration file for docker-compose.
-If you would like to run docker-compose commands directly, set the environment variable `export COMPOSE_FILE=local.yml`.
-6. Set `dev.muckrock.com` to point to localhost - `echo "127.0.0.1   dev.muckrock.com" | sudo tee -a /etc/hosts`
+7. Set `dev.muckrock.com` to point to localhost - `echo "127.0.0.1   dev.muckrock.com" | sudo tee -a /etc/hosts`
-7. Enter `dev.muckrock.com` into your browser - you should see the MuckRock home page.
+8. Enter `dev.muckrock.com` into your browser - you should see the MuckRock home page.

 ## Docker info